 We may use your personal information to:

-We also may use techniques like machine learning on your survey responses for determining their quality and compliance with the relevant terms of service between SurveyMonkey and Panel Providers so that SurveyMonkey can maintain consistent and reliable Panelists.
+We also may use techniques like machine learning on your survey responses for determining their quality and compliance with the relevant terms of service between Momentive and Panel Providers so that Momentive can maintain consistent and reliable Panelists.

 Your survey responses will be shared with the Creator of the survey that requested the survey.
-While in limited cases the Creators may be able to identify you based on your responses and your IP address, generally SurveyMonkey prohibits these parties from: (i) asking survey questions which elicit responses with your name, email address and contact information; (ii) contacting you for marketing or any other purpose (unless you have voluntarily agreed to this); or (iii) from disclosing your identity to other third parties.
-In limited circumstances, SurveyMonkey permits the Creator to ask you for additional information (name, email address and contact information) which you may give voluntarily, to allow you to further participate in research with that Creator outside the SurveyMonkey platform.
-If the Creator asks you for information other than name, email or contact information, please contact SurveyMonkey as collection of additional data is not permitted by SurveyMonkey.
+While in limited cases the Creators may be able to identify you based on your responses and your IP address, generally we prohibit these parties from: (i) asking survey questions which elicit responses with your name, email address and contact information; (ii) contacting you for marketing or any other purpose (unless you have voluntarily agreed to this); or (iii) from disclosing your identity to other third parties.
+In limited circumstances, we permit the Creator to ask you for additional information (name, email address and contact information) which you may give voluntarily, to allow you to further participate in research with that Creator outside the our platform.
+If the Creator asks you for information other than name, email or contact information please contact us, as we do not permit the collection of additional data.

-The information which we collect about you will be shared with other companies in the SurveyMonkey group from time to time.
+The information which we collect about you will be shared with other companies in the Momentive group from time to time.

 We will process your personal information in order to provide you with the surveys which you have selected to receive from our Panel Providers.